-As at 31 December 2020, gross trade receivables of the Group and allowance for expected credit losses (ECL) amounted to \$118.6 million and \$5.4 million respectively.
-Trade receivables were significant to the Group as they represented 28% of the Group's total assets.
+As at 31 December 2021, gross trade receivables of the Group and allowance for expected credit losses (ECL) amounted to \$124.2 million and \$2.0 million respectively.
+Trade receivables were significant to the Group as they represented 31% of the Group's total assets.
 The collectability of these trade receivables was a key element of the Group's working capital management and was managed on an ongoing basis by the management.
 The Group's process to measure loss allowance involves the use of significant management's estimates and assumptions about the risk of default and expected loss rates, which is based on the Group's historical credit loss experience, existing market conditions as well as forward-looking estimates at the end of each reporting period.
-In addition, there was an increase in the level of estimation uncertainty in determining the key assumptions arising from the volatility in market and economic conditions brought on by the Covid-19 pandemic.
+In addition, there was an increase in the level of estimation uncertainty in determining the key assumptions arising from the volatility in market and economic conditions brought on by the ongoing COVID-19 pandemic.
 Accordingly, we identified this as a key audit matter.

-Our audit procedures included, amongst others, obtaining an understanding of the Group's processes and related controls on the monitoring of the collectability of trade receivables as well as considering the impact of Covid-19 pandemic on the ageing profile of outstanding trade receivables.
+Our audit procedures included, amongst others, obtaining an understanding of the Group's processes and related controls on the monitoring of the collectability of trade receivables as well as considering the impact of the ongoing COVID-19 pandemic on the ageing profile of outstanding trade receivables.
 We requested trade receivable confirmations from major debtors and assessed their collectability by evaluating receipts after year-end.
-We also assessed management's determination of the expected impairment loss for overdue trade receivables, where applicable, through analysis of ageing of outstanding receivables, assessment of significant overdue individual trade receivables and specific customer profile and risks.
+We also assessed management's determination of the expected impairment loss for overdue trade receivables through analysis of the ageing of outstanding receivables and assessment of significant overdue individual trade receivables and specific customer profile and risks.